Sickle Cell Association of Uganda

 • The Bamba people in the south west of Uganda carry 45% of the gene which is the highest trait frequency ever registered in the world.

 • The Sickle cell Clinic in Mulago (National Referral and teaching hospital) has over 7000 patients registered with it and on average sees 200 patients 5 days a week.
-Sadly this is the only Sickle cell clinic and it is a day care centre operating from Monday to Friday yet Sickle cell patients get attacks at any time.
+Sadly this is this Sickle cell clinic is a day care Centre operating from Monday to Friday yet Sickle cell patients get attacks at any time.

 Join hands to make a difference in these children's lives for the majority of the sufferers are young.

-is Joint Activity Day with Partner OPDs; UNAC, EFPA, BISOU, TTAU, SIA, BISOU, MADIPHA.
+JULY 2024 SAU will hold a Joint Activity with Partner OPDs; UNAC, EFPA, BISOU, TTAU, SIA, BISOU, ADPHA.
 As we fight for recognition and inclusion in the disability fraternity.

 Related links: